 Trezor model T or Trezor One

-- If you are using either a Trezor model T or a Trezor One, the method is fairly simple.
+- The method is fairly simple if you are using either a Trezor model T or a Trezor One.
 Start by going to their website at https://trezor.io/start/ and select the option “create a new wallet”.
 From here you can securely backup your new seed offline, keeping it safe.

 - Make sure to take note of all the public addresses for the coins you are using, this can be done quickly and safely by copy and pasting them into a word document, ensuring they don’t get accidentally altered.
 If you are struggling to find the address for the coins, click the receive option and it should pop up with your public address